 How do I download to Quicken or Microsoft Money?

 Go to "History Inquiries" and click on "Quicken/Money History Download".
 Enter the account, date range, and format you wish to download, and choose "continue" You will then be prompted to save the file to your PC.
 Open Microsoft Money or Quicken and choose "import."
-If you have an earlier version of Internet Explorer or Netscape you may need to update your browser software by visiting: Firefox download page (Recommended) Internet Explorer download page Safari download page If you have experienced problems savings through Quicken 2002, try the following: From "History Inquiries" select "Quicken Download" Select QIF from "Desired File Format" Click Save - when the File Download Box pops up Under Save as Type - Select "ALL Files" Under File Name - Add ".QIF" to the end of the file name.
+If you have an earlier version of Internet Explorer or Netscape you may need to update your browser software.
+You can do this by visiting the Firefox download page (Recommended), the Internet Explorer download page, and the Safari download page.
+If you have experienced problems savings through Quicken 2002, try the following: From "History Inquiries" select "Quicken Download" Select QIF from "Desired File Format".
+Click Save - when the File Download Box pops up Under Save as Type - Select "ALL Files" Under File Name - Add ".QIF" to the end of the file name.

 What are the fee-free ATM's I can access to withdraw money in New York?

-UKFCU is a member of Co-Op, Alliance One and Money Pass ATM networks.
-This provides members with access to over 30,000 ATMs.
+UKFCU is a member of Co-Op, Alliance One, Money Pass and Allpoint ATM networks.
+This provides members with access to over 65,000 ATMs.
 Please visit our ATM locations page, and click on any of the ATM network logos and search for ATMs in your area.